Keegan Murray: Sacramento Kings (2022–present)

 In the 2022 NBA draft, Murray was selected with the fourth overall pick by the Sacramento Kings.
 He made his summer league debut on July 2 against the Golden State Warriors, putting up 26 points and eight rebounds in an 86–68 win.
 Murray was named NBA Summer League MVP averaging 23 points, seven rebounds, two assists, one steal, while shooting 50% from the field and 40% from three-point range.
 He was also named to the All-NBA Summer League First Team.
 On October 22, Murray made his regular season debut, putting up 19 points, five rebounds, and two blocks in a 111–109 loss to the Los Angeles Clippers.

-On January 20, 2023, Murray put up a career-high 29 points and a career-high 14 rebounds in a 118–113 win over the Oklahoma City Thunder.
+On January 20, 2023, Murray put up a then career-high 29 points and a career-high 14 rebounds in a 118–113 win over the Oklahoma City Thunder.
+On March 29, Murray made his 188th career three-pointer against the Portland Trail Blazers, surpassing Donovan Mitchell's previous record (187) for the most three-pointers made in a season by a rookie in NBA history.
+He finished his rookie season with 206 three-pointers.
+Murray was named to the 2023 NBA All-Rookie First Team.

+On December 16, 2023, Murray put up a career-high 47 points on 12-of-15 shooting from three-point range, including a league-record 11 made three-pointers in a row, in a 125–104 win over the Utah Jazz.
+He also became the youngest player in NBA history to make at least 12 three-pointers in a game at 23 years and 119 days old, surpassing the previous record set by Kobe Bryant at 24 years and 137 days old.

+On October 12, 2025, it was announced that Murray would miss at least 4-to-6 weeks due to a torn ulnar collateral ligament which required surgery.
+On October 16, Murray signed a five-year, $140 million contract extension with the Kings.